Thick Forests: Thick graphs

-For thick graphs, $\sC$ is the class of cluster graphs for all $i\in[q]$.
-Then a generalised $q$-colouring is called a $q$-\emph{subcolouring}~\cite{AJHL}, equivalently $G\in\thksf{\fC_q}$.
-Thus $G\in\thksf{\fC_q}$ \ifff it has a $P_3$-free $q$-colouring.
-So $G$ has 1-subcolouring if it is a cluster graph and has a 2-subcolouring if it is a thick bipartite graph, so clearly a thick forest has $\chiss(G)=2$.
-Unfortunately, whether $G$ has a $q$-subcolouring is an NP-complete problem for any $q\geq2$~\cite{farrugia}.
+A \emph{generalised $q$-colouring} of a graph $G=(V,E)$ with a graph class $\cC$ is a partition of $V$ into subsets $V_1,V_2,\ldots,V_q$ such that $G[V_i]\in\cC$ for all $i\in[q]$.
+If $\sC$ is the class of cluster graphs, then a generalised $q$-colouring is a $q$-\emph{subcolouring}~\cite{AJHL}.
+So $G$ has 1-subcolouring if it is a cluster graph and has a 2-subcolouring if it is a thick bipartite graph.
+Unfortunately, whether $G$ has a $q$-subcolouring is an NP-complete question for any $q\geq2$~\cite{farrugia}.

 \begin{lem} It is NP-complete to decide whether $G\in\thksf{\fC_q}$ for any $2\leq q=\cO(n^{1-\eps})$, where $0<\eps<1$ is any constant. \end{lem} \begin{proof} This follows from a result of Farrugia~\cite{farrugia} (see also~\cite{Brown}) on generalised colourings.
 Let $\mathscr{C}_1,\mathscr{C}_2$ be two additive hereditary graph classes with recognition in NP, neither being the class of edgeless graphs.
 Let $\psi$ be a 2-colouring of an input graph $G=(V,E)$ with $C_i=\psi^{-1}(i)$ so that $G[C_i]\in\mathscr{C}_i$ for $i\in[2]$.
 Then it is NP-complete to decide whether such a 2-colouring exists.
 For a bipartite thick graph, we take $\mathscr{C}_1$ and $\mathscr{C}_2$ to be the cluster graphs.
 This class is clearly additive and hereditary, and recognition is in P. Then the existence of $\psi$ is equivalent to asking whether $G$ is a thick bipartite graph.